Nandini-Chouhan/Cypress/README.md

 # Cypress Lenskart automation
 ### To run this project on local
-- your local machine must have node installed
+- Your local machine must have node installed
-- clone this project on your machine
+- Clone this project on your machine
-- then run **npm install**
+- Run **npm install**
-- used xpath, so install xpath plugin by running **npm install -D cypress --xpath**
+- Used xpath, so install xpath plugin by running **npm install -D cypress --xpath**
+- Update the credential in **fixture/testdata.json** file
 - then to run the test use command **npm run test**